iamgio/animated/README.md

 ### Custom animations

 The default animation is linear and lasts 1 second.
-It can be customized by calling either `withSettings(AnimationSettings settings)` or `custom(Function<AnimationSettings, AnimationSettings> settings)`, both methods available on property wrappers and animated nodes.
+It can be customized by calling `withSettings(AnimationSettings settings)` or `custom(Function<AnimationSettings, AnimationSettings> settings)`, both methods available on animated nodes, property wrappers and animation properties.

 Examples:
 ```java